openstack/manila/doc/source/devref/development.environment.rst

 Once your work is complete you may wish to contribute it to the project.
 Add your name and email address to the ``Authors`` file, and also to the ``.mailmap`` file if you use multiple email addresses.
 Your contributions can not be merged into trunk unless you are listed in the Authors file.
-Cinder uses the Gerrit code review system.
+Manila uses the Gerrit code review system.
 For information on how to submit your branch to Gerrit, see GerritWorkflow_.